XimTheCookie/WhaproBot/README.md

 # WhaproBot
 My small attempt at making a Discord Music Bot in Node.
-I'm novice and the software is still in development.

-# TODO
-Major DJ Role permissions
-lyrics command
-merge info and np commands
+Will get occasionally updated for new features and/or bugfixes, expecially since i use this myself.